polkadot-fellows/Evaluations/evidence/doordashcon/0002-doordashcon-08-2024.md

 Members should not be required to manually call `bump` to begin the next salaly cycle, this adds a service task [Task(bump) Pallet Salary](https://github.com/paritytech/polkadot-sdk/pull/5163).

-In the future I aim to take on more design decisions regarding Frame.
+In the future I aim to take on more design decisions regarding FRAME.

 Still a lot to learn, overall I am enjoying my experience working with the Polkadot Ecosystem.